mennodejong1986/DIST/README.md

 For instance, for individuals 1 and 5, the sum is even (6), and hence the script performs calculations for i=5 and j=1, but not for i=1 and j=5.
 In contrast, for individuals 1 and 6, the sum is odd (7), and hence the script performs calculations for i=1 and j=6, but not for i=6 and j=1.

-# Use distance estimates for population-genetic analyses
+# Species tree inference in SambaR

-The obtained distance-estimates can be used for distance-based population-genetic analyses, such as tree reconstruction, pcoa-analyses and heterozygosity and Hudson Fst estimation.
+The obtained distance-estimates can be used for species tree inference in SambaR.
 To do, make first a dummy dataset in SambaR:

 *mydf	          <- read.table("popfile.txt",header=TRUE)*			# specify here name of tab-separated file, which should contain two columns: name and pop; names should correspond to names in allvcfdist.txt file.